 In order to determine in what way provisions of the Basel Convention might apply, or not, to waste generated on board ships, a legal analysis of the application of the Basel Convention to hazardous and other wastes generated on board ships was prepared by the Secretariat of the Basel Convention.

-This legal analysis (UNEP/CHW.11/INF/22), which was discussed at COP 11 (decision BC-11/17), aimed at supporting the adoption of a decision on the application of the Basel Convention to wastes generated on board ships.
+This legal analysis (UNEP/CHW.11/INF/22), which was discussed at COP 11 (decision BC-11/17), aimed at supporting the adoption of a decision on the application of the Basel Convention to hazardous and other wastes generated on board ships.
 Issues that had to be clarified were:

 The scope of the wastes covered by Article 1 of the Basel Convention, and in particular the exclusion clause in its paragraph 4; and